mprokopov/web-screenshot/README.md

   google/cadvisor:latest
   ```

-Monitoring results showed that docker conatiner should have available 2 cores and with maxRunningParralelRenderingJobs=2 as default config in script, the service should have available up to 750 MB of RAM.
+Monitoring results showed that docker conatiner should have available 2 cores and with maxRunningParralelRenderingJobs=2 as default config in script, the service should have available up to 750 MB of RAM (500 MB per container would be OK too).

 ## SCALING NOTES